libremfg/rhize-docs/content/deploy/install/services.md

 1. Modify the InfluxDB Helm YAML file as needed.
 It is *recommended* to set the admin password and token in the Helm YAML file to prevent over writing the values with random values every deploy.

-1. Add InfluxDB Helm repository
+1. Add InfluxDB Helm repository:

     ```bash
     helm repo add influxdata https://helm.influxdata.com
     ```